Compare & Save on Conveyancing Solicitors

 When receiving the quote, you should be presented with the pre-agreed fixed price for the legal service and then also any added disbursement costs.
 Some costs depend on the time it takes to complete the tasks and the workload they include.
 Many legal firms also include a fee for photocopying and added paperwork.
 It’s important to know that there are different costs included depending on whether you’re buying or selling the property.

-To ensure you’re not being overcharged, we have included a list of a few elements that should be expected in the conveyancing quote for when you’re buying or selling a property.
+To ensure you’re not being overcharged, we have included a list of a few elements that should be expected in the conveyancing quote.
 Below, we have listed a few standard items but it’s important to remember that every situation is subject to change and so there may be added extras not on our list.

 When selling a property, the fixed price conveyancing quote should include:

-When buying a property, there are more checks and searches to be completed and so there are more conveyancing disbursements to be expected.
+When buying a property, there are more checks and searches to be completed and so there are more conveyancing disbursements.
 These include:

 All these costs will vary depending on the property, the time taken to complete the tasks and the actual solicitor themselves.
 However, your fixed fee conveyancing quote should give you an exact price for all of these elements.